castle-engine/castle-engine-vscode/README.md

 This extension contributes the following settings:

-* `castleEngine.enginePath`: Path to the Castle Game Engine location.
-Leave blank to load from an environment variable (`CASTLE_ENGINE_PATH`).
+* `castleEngine.enginePath`: Path where Castle Game Engine is installed.
+Leave blank to auto-detect (looks at the environment variable `CASTLE_ENGINE_PATH`).
-* `castleEngine.pascalLanguageServer.PP`: Path to Free Pascal compiler (e.g. `/usr/local/bin/fpc`).
-Leave blank to load from an environment variable (`PP`) or use auto-detection.
-In particular we will auto-detect FPC bundled with CGE.
+* `castleEngine.pascalLanguageServer.PP`: Path to Free Pascal Compiler executable, ending like `fpc`, `fpc.exe`, `fpc.sh`.
+Leave blank to auto-detect (will detect e.g. FPC bundled with CGE).
-* `castleEngine.pascalLanguageServer.FPCDIR`: Path to Free Pascal sources (e.g. `/usr/local/share/fpcsrc`).
-Leave blank to load from an environment variable (`FPCDIR`) or use auto-detection.
+* `castleEngine.pascalLanguageServer.FPCDIR`: Path to Free Pascal Compiler sources, used for code completion.
+Leave Leave blank to auto-detect (will detect e.g. FPC bundled with CGE, will also look at environment variable `FPCDIR`).
-* `castleEngine.pascalLanguageServer.LAZARUSDIR`: Path to Lazarus sources (e.g. `/usr/local/share/lazsrc`).
-Leave blank to load from an environment variable (`LAZARUSDIR`) or use auto-detection.
-Note that Lazarus is optional, only used for code completion of LCL units.
+* `castleEngine.pascalLanguageServer.LAZARUSDIR`: Path to Lazarus sources.
+Leave blank to auto-detect (will lok at environment variable `LAZARUSDIR`).
+Note that having Lazarus (and setting this) is not necessary for Castle Game Engine.
+This is only used for completion in code using LCL units.
-* `castleEngine.pascalLanguageServer.FPCTARGET`: Target platform (`windows`, `linux`, `darwin`).
-Leave blank for auto-detection.
+* `castleEngine.pascalLanguageServer.FPCTARGET`: Target OS (operating system; e.g. `win64`, `linux`, `darwin`).
+Leave blank to auto-detect.
-* `castleEngine.pascalLanguageServer.FPCTARGETCPU`: Target CPU (e.g. `x86_64`).
-Leave blank for auto-detection.
+* `castleEngine.pascalLanguageServer.FPCTARGETCPU`: Target CPU (processor; e.g. `x86_64`).
+Leave blank to auto-detect.
 * `castleEngine.engineDeveloperMode`: Boolean (`true` or `false`).
-Adds engine symbols to project symbols, to easily jump to engine source code.
+Adds engine symbols to project symbols, to easily jump from project to engine source code.

 ## Known Issues